 Our Talking Point online community is a place where people with dementia, their friends and family, can share stories and support each other.

-Recently, we had a Q&A session on the forum, with the topic of 'looking after yourself as a carer'.
-Carers could ask questions and get answers from Angelo, one of our Knowledge Officers.
+We had a Q&A session on the forum, with the topic of 'looking after yourself as a carer'.
+Carers could ask questions and get answers from one of our Knowledge Officers.

-This blog post has some of the answers that Angelo gave to questions from members - you can read the whole Q&A here.
+This blog post has some of the answers that our Knowledge Officer gave to questions from members - you can read the whole Q&A here.

 - Question from user Whisperer on Talking Point